MicrosoftDocs/query-docs/query-languages/m/logical-functions.md

 ---
 # Logical functions

-These functions return true/false values or their text equivalent.
+These functions create and manipulate logical (that is, true/false) values.

 ## <a name="__toc360788924"></a>Logical